 6. Determine if you need to take the CASPer exam

 This vet school requirement doesn’t apply to all schools, but it is beginning to become more common.
-The CASPer exam is an online assessment that measures attributes and interpersonal characteristics that are important for DVM students to possess.
+The Casper exam is an online assessment that measures attributes and interpersonal characteristics that are important for DVM students to possess.

 This is an open-response exam that asks questions about how you would react in a tough situation.
 The purpose is to determine behavioral tendencies of individuals pursuing people-centered professions, such as veterinary medicine.
-The exam assesses for qualities such as communication, empathy, equity, professionalism, self-awareness, problem-solving, and more.
+The exam assesses several qualities such as communication, empathy, equity, professionalism, self-awareness, problem-solving, and more.

-The CASPer exam is available to take online.
+The Casper exam is available to take online.
 Be sure to check the program requirements closely to determine if this is a required element for your desired DVM program.

 7. Submit your VMCAS applications